CHIEF BANANA OFFICER

 Rolls-Royce Motor Cars was the pinnacle of my 14 year career - designing and delivering extraordinary events and client experience for luxury brands, typically inspired by or attached to four wheels.
 In September 2019, I switched my focus from four wheels to two, to focus on POWER - empowering people to transform their physical and mental strength, from my spinning bike.

-I qualified with Mad Dogg Athletics (creators of Spinning®️) in 2016 and Les Mills International (creators of RPM™ indoor cycling) in 2019, in addition to Exercise Physiology, First Aid at Work and
+I am a qualified Mental Health First Aider.
+I qualified with Mad Dogg Athletics (creators of Spinning®️) in 2016 and Les Mills International (creators of RPM™ indoor cycling) in 2019, in addition to Exercise Physiology and First Aid at Work qualifications.

 Photo: Helen Cawte Photography